gauravmahal/GolangTraining/modules/README.md

     nil for JSON null
 ```
 * https://mholt.github.io/json-to-go/
+* os package - for file handling, in/op file
 * crypto/bcrypt - for encrtyption of passwords
+* bufio package - implements buffered I/O

 ### Concurrency
 * _**Do not communicate by sharing memory; instead, share memory by communicating**_
 * runtime package - for curr architecure, CPU etc.
 * sync package - provides basic synchronization primitives like Mutex, WaitGroup
 * atomic package - provides low-level atomic memory primitives useful for implementing synchronization algorithms
+* The method set of a type determines the INTERFACES that the type implements...

 ### Channels
 * **Channels block**